grodansparadis/vscp-p1-pulse-interface/README.md

 HAN P1 interface for smart meters to serial TTL.

+There is a desciption [here](https://grodansparadis.com/wordpress/?p=5039) about my setup.
 The PCB, assembled or bare, can be bought from https://frogshop.se/

 ![Schema rev A](images/p1-interface-schema-rev-b.png)